A quality camping lantern is essential to any great camping trip.

 Also noteworthy is the long battery life.
 With eight D-Cell batteries, you get up to 80 hours of overall runtime.

-9. Best Winter Lantern: Coleman Premium Duel Fuel
+9. Best Winter Lantern: Coleman Premium Dual Fuel

-The Coleman Premium Duel Fuel is our top choice for the best winter lantern for camping.
+The Coleman Premium Dual Fuel is our top choice for the best winter lantern for camping.

 The all-season lantern utilizes Coleman liquid fuel, or unleaded gasoline, and two-mantle lighting to produce up to 800 lumens of light for over 7 hours at a time.